jmwebslave/auto-youtube-subscription-playlist-2/README.md

 - Skip adding videos less than 3 minute in length (e.g. shorts).
 Note that this does not filter exclusively to shorts and removes all videos less than 3 mins (optional)

+- Can filter videos from channels or playlists by title (optional)

 ### (Extra) Scripts to easily remove multiple items from a youtube playlist [here](./removeVidsFromPlaylist.md)

 # Where to get help